LaunchCG/launch_android_dev/README.md

-# What's here?
-This repo has the boiler plate code used by candidates applying for Android positions at Launch Consulting Group.

 # Introduction
 Be a part of our success story.
 Launch offers talented and motivated people the opportunity to do the best work of their lives in a dynamic and growing company.
 Through competitive salaries, outstanding benefits, internal advancement opportunities, and recognized community involvement, you'll have the chance to create a career you can be proud of.
 Your new trajectory starts here at Launch.